Policy Implications of Statistical Estimates: A General Bayesian Decision-Theoretic Model for Binary Outcomes: Introduction

 \section{Introduction}

-How should scholars evaluate the statistically estimated causal effect of a policy intervention?
-The conventional practice looks at the statistical and substantive significance of such a statistical estimate: whether a p-value is smaller than 5\% or a 95\% confidence/credible interval does not include zero to reject the null hypothesis; and whether the size of a causal effect is substantively significant to indicate practical relevance \autocite{Gross2015, Kruschke2018a}.
-For example, \textcite{Quinn2007} report the statistical significance and ``substantial'' effect size of peacekeeper deployment with a peace agreement and economic development in the aftermath of civil war to reduce the likelihood of civil war recurrence, suggesting these two factors are an important policy option for the international community to sustain peace.
+How should we evaluate the effect of a policy on the likelihood of an undesirable event, such as conflict?
+The significance test (broadly defined) examines the statistical and substantive significance of statistical estimates \autocite{Gross2015, Kruschke2018a}.
+It looks at whether the measure of statistical uncertainty passes a certain threshold (usually the p-value smaller than 5\% or the 95\% confidence/credible interval excluding zero), and whether the effect size is practically relevant.
+For example, \textcite{Quinn2007} report that peacekeeper deployment with a peace agreement, and economic development in the aftermath of civil war, have statistically significant effects and make civil war ``substantially'' less likely to recur.
+The study suggests these two factors are important policy options for the international community to sustain peace.

-I point out three limitations in this conventional practice.
-First, the binary decision based on statistical significance misses the fact that uncertainty is the degree of confidence and, therefore, a continuous scale.
-A statistically insignificant effect can be practically significant if its uncertainty is low enough for practical reasons if not as low as what the conventional threshold of statistical significance demands.
+The significance test has three limitations.
+First, the binary criterion of statistical significance dismisses the fact that uncertainty is a continuous scale.
+A statistically insignificant effect can be practically significant if its uncertainty is low enough for practical reasons, if not as low as what the conventional threshold of statistical significance demands.
 The misunderstanding is widespread that statistical insignificance means no effect \autocite{McShane2016, McShane2017}.
 Reliance on statistical significance results in \textit{p}-hacking and publication bias \autocite{Simonsohn2014}; then, statistically insignificant but practically significant effects are likely to be overlooked or unreported, a lost opportunity.

-Second, the effect size of focus to discuss substantive significance is usually the mean even when an interval estimate is reported.
-Such a focus overlooks a variation in plausible effect sizes.
+Second, the effect size chosen to discuss substantive significance is usually the mean even when an interval estimate is reported.
+The variation in plausible effect sizes is therefore overlooked.
 In terms of statistical uncertainty, some effect sizes other than the mean are also probable.
 In terms of policy implications, while the mean is by definition computed based on all probable effect sizes and their associated probabilities, some effect sizes might be practically null values \autocite{Gross2015, Kruschke2018a}.